 Her road to the presidency followed a revision of the university by-laws that opened the office of president to lay candidates, and Barbara assumed that responsibility on July 1, 2017.
 Since that day, her presidency has been filled with financial and enrollment challenges as well as the development of new programs and the renewal of existing spaces.
 In the academic arena, new degree offerings and partnerships with graduate schools have been promising.
 Undergraduate enrollment has benefited from guaranteed admission agreements with individual high schools and diocesan systems.
 In the long-range plan, a science pavilion is on the list for the centennial year.

-Tangible effects can be seen in the IHM Student Center, the restoration of the dome and the ongoing upgrades to classrooms in Good Counsel and Loyola halls.
-Summer projects for 2019 included a continued refreshing of students spaces, and the preparation of rooms in Alumnae Hall for athletic training and Sim labs.
+Tangible effects can be seen in the new IHM Student Center, the restoration of the dome and the ongoing upgrades to classrooms in Good Counsel and Loyola halls.
+Summer projects for 2019 included a continued refreshing of students’ spaces, and the preparation of rooms in Alumnae Hall for athletic training and simulation labs.
 The most visible, and exciting, of the projects was the completion of an eight-lane track and other spaces for track and field events in the Draper Walsh Stadium.

 Immaculata is alive and well.
 Both the academic life and the physical health of the campus have benefitted in the early years of the tenth president.